 - Supportive of open space preservation

 We are NOT as interested in programs and projects that are:

 - Environmental/Ecology education (i.e. technical, structured, classroom type experiences)

 - Structured / classroom-type experiences

-The 2016-2020 Grant Cycle of the Adams Legacy Foundation will be focused on the power of NATURE as a source of renewal, delight, education, nourishment, healing and hope--for individuals, family and the community.
+The 2016-2020 Grant Cycle of the Adams Legacy Foundation was focused on the power of NATURE as a source of renewal, delight, education, nourishment, healing and hope--for individuals, family and the community.